 Lee’s Summit Area Holiday Events

-Here are more than 50-holiday events in the Lee’s Summit, Grain Valley, Blue Springs and Independence area to entertain your family this holiday season.
+This popular holiday event list for the Lee’s Summit area is back for 2020 with all NEW events in the Lee’s Summit, Grain Valley, Blue Springs and Independence area to entertain your family this holiday season.
 You can use our handy guide below to find what you are looking for or browse through a week by week list of events.

 Christmas Tree Farms